 In 1993 Terry was awarded the Silver Plaquette by Archery Australia for his distinguished service to the sport and this was followed by a Gold Plaquette in 2000.

 In 2001 Terry’s service to archery on an International level was recognised by the awarding of the FITA Silver Plaquette.

 His involvement in the 2006 Asian Games and the preparation for the 2009 World Masters Games also contributed to the success of these archery events.

 Until retiring in April, 2012, Terry was CEO of Yachting SA.
 He was also a Board Member of Sport SA, 2009-2013.

-Currently, Terry shoots a compound bow and is the Groundsman and Librarian at Adelaide Archery Club.
+Terry now shoots a compound bow and continues to be involved with the Adelaide Archery Club.